Louis Charles Georges Jules Lafont: Ensign and lieutenant (1847–59)

 Lafonte was made enseigne de vaisseau (ensign) on 1 September 1847, and returned to France in 1848 after the Victorieuse sank in Korea.

 In May 1849 he was on the Agile stationed on the west coast of Africa.

 He was made a Knight of the Legion of Honour on 10 December 1850.

 Lafont was assigned to the depot of maps and plans in October 1850.

 He was promoted to lieutenant de vaisseau (lieutenant) on 1 July 1852.

 In May 1853 he was serving on the Iéna in the training squadron.

 From October 1853 on the Jupiter he took part in the operations of the Crimean War.

 He distinguished himself in the attack on Sevastopol on 17 October 1854.

-In May 1855 Lafont was in command of the gunboat Poudre in the Baltic, and took part in the attack on Suomenlinna.
+In May 1855 Lafont was in command of the gunboat Poudre in the Baltic, and took part in the attack on Sveaborg.

 In May 1856 he was in command of the Salve in Cherbourg, and then of the gunboat Avalanche in the Indian Ocean.

 Lafont was active part in the campaign led by Charles Rigault de Genouilly in China and Indochina, and participated in the Battle of Canton (1857), the Battle of Taku Forts (1859), the Siege of Tourane (1858–1860) and the Capture of Saigon (February 1859).

 He was promoted to Officer of the Legion of Honour on 28 August 1858.

 In 1859 Lafont was an aide-de-camp to Rigault de Genouilly in Da Nang.